Coronavirus (COVID-19) information for people with disability

 - How to make a complaint about a provider

-If you have a question about COVID-19, or need help because things have changed, you can contact the Disability Information Helpline on 1800 643 787.
+If you have a question about COVID-19, including about COVID-19 vaccination, you can contact the Disability Gateway on 1800 643 787.
 (If you are deaf, hard of hearing or have a speech impairment, you can also call the National Relay Service on 133 677.)

-The helpline provides information and referrals for people with disability who need help because of COVID-19, and can also assist families, carers, and support workers.
+The Disability Gateway provides information and referrals for people with disability who need help because of COVID-19, and can also assist families, carers, and support workers.

-The helpline is available Monday to Friday 8am to 8pm (AEST) and Saturday and Sunday 9am to 7pm (AEST).
+The Disability Gateway is available Monday to Friday 8am to 8pm (AEST).
 It is not available on national public holidays.